PeterTheRobin/UnpivotAddIn/README.md

-# UnpivotAddIn
+# Unpivot Add In
-Unpivot Add In for Excel
+Unpivot Add In command for Excel